Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 ![](img/2023-05-02-03-13-14.png)

 For a medium confidence level we use additional checks, including the "Q" or "Q-" prefix and anything that starts with the years 199, 200, 201, and 202.
 All additional checks must match, not just one.

-Be sure to separate each value by a comma; do not put individual values on each line.
+IMPORTANT:
+- Do not use separate lines for each value
+- Do not separate values with a space;  all values should appear directly after the comma with no space!

 ![](img/2023-05-02-04-15-29.png)